wilbur61/WidgetAB3/README.md

 # WidgetAB3
-# comment out tight coupling code,  add your code to do DI
+# comment out tight coupling code add your code to do DI

 public class WidgetA {